tamtam-chat/tamtam-bot-sdk/README.md

 }
 ```

 All other updates will be ignored.
-If you want to handle any update just override `onUpdate` method of [`TamTamBotBase`](src/main/java/chat/tamtam/bot/TamTamBotBase.java).
+If you want to handle every update just override `onUpdate` method of [`TamTamBotBase`](src/main/java/chat/tamtam/bot/TamTamBotBase.java).

 Alternatively, you can directly create instance of `LongPollingBot` and pass handlers to constructor:
 ```java